mrakgr/The-Spiral-Language/readme.md

 Got: 'a
 ```

 It is expecting a symbol key known at compile time, but it is instead getting a type variable.
-The top down system is not powerful enough to deal with this.
-The `real` bottom up one is however.
+The top-down system is not powerful enough to deal with this.
+The `real` bottom-up one is however.

 ```
 inl main () : () = real